 Meet Brett

 I’m passionate about helping students write with confidence and read voraciously.
-I teach English class to five groups of freshmen each day in Bucks County, Pennsylvania.
+I teach English class to tenth grade students and AP Literature and Composition students each day in Bucks County, Pennsylvania.
+For two decades, I taught eighth and ninth grade English.
 I love talking to teachers about how to make the classroom a meaningful, engaging, creative space for our students and how to reach them in ways that impact them for a lifetime.

 – Joel Garza